centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 </soap:Envelope>
 ```

-## Wholesale Accounts 3 - Account Data
+## Wholesale Accounts: Account Data

 [https://docs.centra.com/soap/index.php?op=accounts_Update](https://docs.centra.com/soap/index.php?op=accounts_Update)

 Creates or updates an account.
-The account is the data for a wholesale customer, a company that can make purchases in Centra’s wholesale showroom.
+The account is the data for a wholesale customer, a company that can make purchases in Centra Showroom or by entering or importing orders manually.

 ### Information you need